Upcoming: Leave Comments for AISD School Board Meeting

 The 2026–2027 school year already represents a major transition for students and families.
 This will be the first year Oak Springs students attend school on the Blackshear campus, requiring new routines, relationships, and expectations for children and caregivers alike.

-The current proposal would require a second campus move the very next year, in 2027–2028.
+The current proposal would require a second campus move the very next year, in January 2028.
+Mid-school year.
 Families who have just established stability would be asked to uproot again—while students and educators are simultaneously expected to implement a demanding Turnaround Plan.

 Research and lived experience both tell us that stability matters, especially for young learners.
 Asking students to endure repeated disruptions during a critical period of academic intervention puts their success at risk and undermines the very goals the district says it is trying to achieve.